December 11, 2024 by Samantha Wilson

 • Marina fees: These will vary depending on your location and the size of the boat.
 Expect to pay from $5,000 for a yacht at the smallest end of the scale up to tens of thousands for larger yachts.

-• Insurance: As a general rule, you can expect to pay around 0.5 percent of the value of the boat annually.
+• Insurance: As a general rule, you can expect to pay around 0.5% of the value of the boat annually.
 Check out our guide to boat insurance for more information.

-• Maintenance and repairs: As a rough estimation you can expect to spend around 10 percent of the value of the boat on upkeep each year.
+• Maintenance and repairs: As a rough estimation you can expect to spend around 10% of the value of the boat on upkeep each year.
 This might be lower if it’s a new yacht.

-• Fuel: This will vary depending on how far you cruise and how large the yacht is.
+• Gas: This will vary depending on how far you cruise and how large the yacht is.

-• Crew: Yachts up to 70 or 80 feet often don’t require a crew, but the larger the yacht, the more crew it will need.
+• Crew: Yachts up to around 80 feet don’t require a crew, but the larger the yacht the more crew it will need.
 Crew salaries range from $3,200 per month for junior crew to $10,500 per month for captains and chief engineers.
-In general, a yacht of 80 to 100 feet in size will require a crew of between two and eight, while yachts between 100 to 200 feet will require between 8 and 20 crew members.
+In general, a yacht of 80-100 feet in size will require a crew of between two and eight, while yachts between 100 to 200 feet will require between 8 and 20 crew members.

-• Depreciation: Brand new boats depreciate the most and the quickest, with most depreciating by 40 to 50 percent of their initial price over the first 8 to 10 years.
+• Depreciation: Brand new boats depreciate the most quickly, with most depreciating by 40 to 50 percent of their initial price over the first 8 to 10 years.

 Read more about the Real Costs of Boat Ownership as well as Top Tips to Lower the Costs